finalFlash159/Exam-hub/README.md

 3. Commit changes (`git commit -m 'Add amazing feature'`)
 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

+## Migration from Railway

+If migrating from Railway deployment:
+1. Export any data you need from Railway
+2. Update frontend environment variables to point to new backend
+3. Deploy using one of the options above
+4. Update DNS/domain settings if applicable

 ## Troubleshooting